 - Heat over medium-high heat until the sugar dissolves and begins to simmer, whisking occasionally so as not to scald the mixture.
 Turn down the heat as necessary.

 - Meanwhile, in a small bowl whisk together the egg yolks and remaining 1/4 cup of sugar until creamy and slightly more pale than when you began, about 1 minute.
 Set aside.

 - Once the milk mixture comes to a low simmer, carefully measure out about one cup.
 Pour about 1/3 of it into the egg mixture, whisking constantly to temper the eggs.
 (You’ll want to work quickly and constantly here so that you don’t curdle/scramble the egg as you temper them.)
 Whisk in the remaining milk, whisking constantly to combine.
 Now add the egg mixture into the saucepan, whisking continually.
 Cook for about 1-2 minutes more until the mixture begins to thicken enough to coat the back of a spoon.
 Remove from heat.
 Stir in the vanilla extract.

-Pour mixture in a large bowl over a fine-mesh sieve to catch any egg clumps.
-Cover and place in fridge to cool, about 3 hours.
-To speed up the cooling process, place bowl in an ice bath in the fridge, or place in the freezer sans ice bath.
+- Pour mixture in a large bowl over a fine-mesh sieve to catch any egg clumps.
+Cover and place in the fridge to cool, about 3 hours.
+To speed up the cooling process, place a bowl in an ice bath or place in the freezer sans ice bath for 30 minutes.

-Once mixture is cold, make ice cream according to your machine’s instructions.
+- Once the mixture is cold, make ice cream according to your machine’s instructions.
 Ice cream is best after an overnight freeze post churning.

-- Serve with a lemon wafer cookie (purchase at Whole Foods) and a sprig of basil if you wish.
+- Serve with a lemon wafer cookie (purchased at Whole Foods or Trader Joe’s) and a sprig of basil if you wish.